jaredmdunn/imdb-scraper/README.md

 # imdb-scraper
-A Python web scraper to get info on movies and series from IMDB
+A Python web scraper to get info on movies and series from IMDB.

 ## To Run:
-  1. Run `pip install requirements.txt` to set up your virtual environment.
+  1. Run `pip install -r requirements.txt` to set up your virtual environment.
   2. At the **imdb-scraper** directory run `python main.py`.

 ## Scraper (scraper.py)